Background on the Property

 A few years later, in 1772, probably after much negotiating by lawyers on both sides of the Atlantic Ocean, the 94.5-acre tract was finally jointly sold to four men of East Guilford, including Nathaniel Allis Sr. The property was then divided, with Allis acquiring several lots of land along the block where the Allis-Bushnell House now stands, as well as fifty acres of property across Scotland Avenue where, in 2015, the Hammonasset Service Station stands.

 The property where the Allis-Bushnell House now stands changed hands several times over the next few years.
 By 1774 it was owned by Samuel Brown and David Landon, brothers-in-law who were wealthy merchants in Guilford.
 Brown and Landon owned the sloop Polly and possibly had some dealings with lumber, either for export or for local shipbuilding and/or house building.
 When they sold the land to Aaron Blatchley in 1785, the deed mentioned that the property was “on the Publick Road near the place where the lumber has usually been landed.”

 The stretch of road between Wall Street and Scotland Avenue/East Wharf was known as Boston Street from early in the community’s history.
 The first house built in this area was diagonally east across the street from the Allis-Bushnell House.
 (The property, privately owned in 2015, looks like an empty lot at the present time.)
-This early house, built around 1760, was the home of Captain Ichabod Scranton and his wife Chloe Scranton (see Smallpox Cemetery Story).
+This early house, built around 1760, was the home of Captain Ichabod Scranton and his wife Chloe Scranton (see the story of our Smallpox Cemetery).
 Nathaniel Allis Sr. built his house somewhere on the fifty acres of the northeast corner of Scotland Avenue and the Boston Post Road around 1772 after the division of Major Thompson’s land.
 It is not surprising that Allis chose this location near Captain Scranton, as his own wife, Hannah Scranton, was the sister of Captain Ichabod Scranton and had other family in the area.